-DSA Admission – Robotics & Programming
+DSA – Robotics and Programming

-PHSS is looking for Primary 6 students who possess special talents in Robotics and Programming and are able to present their ideas with clarity in various medium.
+PHSS is looking for Primary 6 students who possess special talents in Robotics (and Programming) and are able to present their ideas with clarity in various medium.

 Parents and students are encouraged to choose wisely based on the student’s aptitudes and strengths, bearing in mind the school’s academic and non-academic requirements, and the programmes available to develop the area of talent.